 top of page

-Most visitors to Emeq Hama’ayanot are familiar with Gan Hashlosha (the Sachne), but there is another jewel right next door - Park Hama'ayanot.
-This park is at the foot of the Gilboa Mountain Range and contains numerous springs and walks, including in the streams.
+Most visitors to Emeq HaMa’ayanot are familiar with Gan Hashlosha (the Sachne), but there is another jewel right next door - Park Hama'ayanot.
+This park is at the foot of the Gilboa Mountain Range and contains numerous springs and several hikes, including water-hikes in the streams.
 You can also rent a golf cart for 4 or 8 people or a bicycle for cycling the 15 Km of paths winding between agricultural land.
 Admission is completely free.
-A walk plus swim in a stream, a circular family hike with some walking in a shallow stream, and a swimming area are described.
+A water-hike, a circular family hike with some walking in a shallow stream and a swimming area are described here.

 DETAILS ABOUT PARK HAMAYA'ANOT